How to use multiple popups

 2. What friction points slow my customers down?

-- That the product won’t “fit”
+- The product might not “fit”

 - The cost of shipping

-- That they won’t like the product
+- They won’t like the product

 3. What motivates my customers most?